Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 Here instead you can see the benefits on a master-slave setup, configured by the book and running on SSDs.

-Since I have them available, we can see real-life data.
+Since I have them available, I can show you real-life data.

 As you can see, from the moment wal_compression has been enabled we have less network activity.